facebook/docusaurus/website/docs/guides/docs/sidebar.md

 :::tip

-Re-use and enhance the default `sidebarItemsGenerator` logic provided by Docusaurus to customize or re-order the generated sidebar
+Instead of writing a generator from scratch, try to **re-use and enhance the default generator** to customize the generated sidebar slice with your own logic.

+**Add, update, filter, re-order** the sidebar items to according to your use-case:

 ```js title="docusaurus.config.js"
 // Reverse the sidebar items ordering (including nested category items)